Hettomei/canvas2d_24oclock/README.md

 =================

 Just an attempt to learn/test canvas2d.
 And I always wanted to see a 24 hours o'clock (instead of 12).

+It's all pure javascript
+no other parts, no pictures.

+TODO :
+- Change all french part to English
+- refactor
+- only redraw the pointer (to hours min sec) not the entire screen
+- mae it beautiful ?